 If you are a record owner of ChampionX common stock and you wish to present a proposal or a proposed director candidate at the 2024 Annual Meeting, but do not wish to have your proposal or director candidate considered for inclusion in the proxy statement or proxy card for the 2024 Annual Meeting, you must notify the Secretary of ChampionX of your intent in writing.
 All notices must contain the information required by Sections 2.15 and 2.16 of the ChampionX by-laws.
 The notice must be received by us not earlier than January 11, 2024 and not later than February 9, 2024, being 120 days and 90 days, respectively, prior to the date of the first anniversary of the Meeting.
-In the event that the 2024 Annual Meeting is called for a date that is not within 30 days before or after the anniversary date of the Meeting, notice by a shareholder in order to be timely must be so received not later than the close of business on the 10th day following the day on which notice of the date of the 2024 Annual Meeting is made, whichever first occurs.
+In the event that the 2024 Annual Meeting is called for a date that is not within 30 days before or after the anniversary date of the Meeting, notice by a shareholder in order to be timely must be so received not later than the close of business on the 10th day following the day on which notice of the date of the 2024 Annual Meeting is mailed or public disclosure of the date of the 2024 Annual Meeting is made, whichever first occurs.